 Aimed at changing the embedded values that keep millions of girls around the world out of school.
 Launched to coincide with International Women’s Day 2016, it called on the international community to start getting serious about shaping the future for a generation of women.
 Celebrities, business leaders, influencers, campaigners and youth across the world shared the message on social media.

 In February 2016, world leaders meeting at a conference in London promised to provide the funding to get one million Syrian refugee child into school in the 2016-17 academic year.
 As it became clear the funding was not coming through, the #YouPromised campaign was launched to remind them not to break their pledge.
 More than 20,000 messages were delivered to the co-hosts of the conference.

 Launched in October 2016 to put pressure on world leaders to take urgent action to make sure all children - especially the poorest and most marginalised - have access to the full range of nurturing care.
 It calls on world leaders by 2017 to allocate the funds needed to establish quality early childhood development programmes so that every child is given the best start in life.

 Our movements and coalitions

 A World at School was convened by Theirworld in 2013 as a way of co-ordinating campaigning on global education.
 The A World at School network includes the Global Youth Ambassadors (GYAs), young people, NGOs, civil society, teachers, faith-based organisations, media and leading businesses, who all come together to drive action on global education.
 We offer our GYAs training and advice on advocacy, campaigning, building networks, public speaking and running events.

-A World at School is also a source of news from around the world.
-Our A World at School News channel provides updates, interviews, events, live coverage and multimedia - covering the issues around giving every child the best start in life and the right to a quality education.
+A World at School is also a source of news from around the world, and was the genesis of the Their News channel providing updates, interviews, events, live coverage and multimedia - covering the issues around giving every child the best start in life and the right to a quality education.